saurabhg22/local-docker/README.md

 ```sh
 brew install mongodb-community-shell mongodb-database-tools mongosh
 ```
-Now you can access your mongodb instance by running `mongo` command on terminal.
+Now you can access your MongoDB instance by running the `mongo` command on the terminal.

 ## Elasticsearch